"9/11 changed my entire life. Reckoning with those changes even 20 years on is difficult." — Saagar Enjeti, September 10, 2021

-Saagar Enjeti brought the second volume of Ian Kershaw's two-volume Hitler biography as a gift to a podcast interview.
+March 2021.
+First time on Lex Fridman's podcast.
+About ten minutes in, Saagar Enjeti reaches into his bag and pulls out the second volume of Ian Kershaw's Hitler biography — a 1,000-page study of the Reich's collapse — and hands it to Lex as a gift.
+Not a signed copy of his own book.
 Not a bottle of wine.
-Not a signed book from his own collection.
-A doorstop historical analysis of fascism — handed to Lex Fridman with the energy of someone who just discovered buried treasure and physically cannot keep it to himself.
+A doorstop history of fascism, delivered with the energy of someone who just found buried treasure and physically cannot keep it to himself.

-That gesture tells you more about Saagar Enjeti than a thousand policy monologues.
+That gesture tells you more about Saagar Enjeti than a thousand policy monologues — and it's the signature move of an Enneagram Type 7.
 A man who guards his knowledge brings nothing.
 A man who can't contain his excitement about what he's found brings the heaviest book he owns.

 You've probably seen him behind the Breaking Points desk, rapid-firing through political analysis with encyclopedic recall that makes people assume he's a cerebral introvert.
 A bookworm.
 A policy wonk who lives in his head.